arpitarunkumaar/ahrise/README.md

     1. Clone the repository
     2. Open a browser tab for `chrome://extensions` and turn on the developer mode
-    3. Point the browse button to the root/build directory
+    3. Point the browse button to the directory
-    4. Set up your desired options
+    4. Set up your desired options and enjoy serenity